THE CITY UNIVERSITY OF NEW YORK

 a.
 Engineering Controls.

 ii.
-Bullet resistant Glass (Bursar)
+Bullet resistant Glass (Bursar/Human Resources)

 iii.
-Safes (In all areas that handle money).
+Safes (In areas that handle money).

 iv.
 Card Access in various labs and other high risk locations, OIT facilities, faculty & staff parking lots and turnstiles in 1L Library.
-(Note: card access is scheduled to be added to exterior doors of academic and administrative buildings)

 b.
 Administrative or Work Practice Controls.